-In conclusion, there is no triable issue of material fact barring the finding that plaintiff's claims are untimely filed.
-More than two years before plaintiff filed this lawsuit, plaintiff was aware, either actually or constructively, of the essential facts which would make his injury by defendant's alleged misconduct reasonably ascertainable.
-And, plaintiff has not presented a material fact issue which would support a trial on the question of equitable estoppel.
-For these reasons, defendant's motion to summary judgment is granted.
+In conclusion, there is no triable issue of material fact barring the finding that plaintiffs' claims are untimely filed.
+More than two years before plaintiffs filed this lawsuit, plaintiffs were aware, either actually or constructively, of the essential facts which would make their injury by defendant's alleged misconduct reasonably ascertainable.
+And, plaintiffs have not presented a material fact issue which would support a trial on the question of equitable estoppel.
+For these reasons, defendant's motion for summary judgment (Doc.
+No. 120) is granted.
+The defendant's recently filed "Second Motion for Summary Judgment" (Doc.
+No. 145) is hereby denied as moot.

-IT IS SO ORDERED
+IT IS SO ORDERED.